kotohiko/md-lib-it/Developer World/Computer Networks/『Computer Networking：A Top-Down Approach, Eighth Edition』[美] James F. Kurose, Keith W. Ross 著（原文版）.md

-> [^1-1]:used (often before a comparative or superlative adjective) when you are stating an opinion that you believe you could give reasons to support
+> [^1-1]: used (often before a comparative or superlative adjective) when you are stating an opinion that you believe you could give reasons to support
+> [^1-2]: a small computer that is easy to carry, with a large TOUCH SCREEN and usually without a physical keyboard.
+> [^1-3]: [usually sing.] a group or collection of things or people, often one that is large or impressive
+> [^1-4]: a piece of electronic equipment for playing games on
+>
+>
+>
+>
+>
+>

 ## 1.1   What Is the Internet?